jvrana/jdna/docsrc/index.rst

 ====

 A Python DNA sequence editor that represents sequences as a linked list.
-It includes baasic molecular reaction simulations and a viewer class.
+It includes basic molecular reaction simulations and a viewer class.

 .. image:: _static/viewer.png